kmisiewicz/kmisiewicz.github.io/_posts/2019-8-25-Freeze-Them-All.md

 Game was created during internship as a programmer in Fabryka Gier in July 2019.

 To win you need to defeat 3 bosses with different attack patterns.
 You also need to watch out for minion crabs that attack you or your base.
+You can play solo or in split-screen local coop mode.

 <p align="middle">
   <img src="/images/frozen2.png" width="49%" />